 Then, something unexpected happened.
-The cat in front of him hissed at him, its ears flattening to its head and its shoulders hunching to make it look smaller.
+The cat in front of him hissed, its ears flattening to its head and its shoulders hunching to make it look smaller.
 It took several cautious steps away from Roman, made a soft, placating chuffing noise, then turned and ran back into the forest, the other cats following with their tails between their legs.

 “What the fuck?”
 Ivor asked, breathless.

 Roman blinked, his vision swiftly returning to normal.
 Did that happen because of…him?

 He turned to look at the rest of the group, finding them all in various states of disarray.
 Ivor’s clothing was torn, Evelyne had scratches all down her arms, and Leandros was on the ground, looking unharmed but not entirely sure how he got there.

 Leandros nodded, Evelyne shrugged and glanced over her injuries, and Eftychia skipped over to help Thea and Eresh shuffle their way out of the burrow.

 “It didn’t bite you, did it?”
 Roman asked.